sitphp/commands/doc/2_creating_a_command.md

 ### Basics

-Anything written in the terminal can be easily styled just like in CSS using the `<cs>` tag.
+Anything written in the terminal can be easily styled using the `<cs>` tag.

 - You can change the color of your text with the `color` attribute.
-Available colors are :  'black', 'red','green','yellow','blue','purple','cyan','light_grey','dark_grey','light_red','light_green','light_yellow','light_blue','pink','light_cyan' and 'white'.
+Available colors are :  'black','white','red','green','yellow','blue','purple','cyan','light_grey','dark_grey','light_red','light_green','light_yellow','light_blue','pink','light_cyan'.
 - You can change the background color of your text with the `background-color` attribute.
-Available colors are : 'black','red','green','yellow','blue','purple','cyan','light_grey',dark_grey','light_red','light_green','light_yellow','light_blue','pink','light_cyan' and 'white'.
+Available colors are : 'black','white','red','green','yellow','blue','purple','cyan','light_grey',dark_grey','light_red','light_green','light_yellow','light_blue','pink','light_cyan'.
 - You can make your text bold with the `bold` parameter of the `style` attribute
 - You can highlight your text with `highlight` parameter of the `style` attribute
 - You can underline your text with `underline` parameter of the `style` attribute